 - 3.1.
 If an employee becomes aware of a suspected fraud they must report the matter to their line manager as quickly as possible.
 This must be done in a way that ensures confidentiality is maintained at all times as the initial suspicions may turn out to be unfounded or the perpetrator may be alerted to your suspicions. - 3.2.
-If an employee feels unable to discuss their concerns with their line manager, for whatever reasons, they can instead raise their concerns with their Team or Group Manager as they feel is appropriate or may contact the Head of Internal Audit directly.
+If an employee feels unable to discuss their concerns with their line manager, for whatever reasons, they can instead raise their concerns with their Team or Group Manager as they feel is appropriate or may contact the Head of Internal Audit directly. - 3.3.

-- 3.3.
 Employees should not contact the Police regarding suspicions.
-The decision around when to involve the Police must be made by the S151 Officer and the Group Manager Legal Services. - 3.4.
+The referral decision will be taken jointly by the Council's Section 151 Officer (or his/her nominated representative) and the Monitoring Officer (or his/her nominated representative).

+3.4.
 Employees may choose to report their concerns anonymously or they may request anonymity.
 While total anonymity cannot be absolutely guaranteed, every endeavour will be made not to reveal the names of those who pass on information.